-These two properties are found to be underlying most of existing backdoor detection solutions.
+We note these observations hold for some existing backdoor detection techniques.
 In Section~\ref{subsec:current_defences}, we provide a more detailed analysis.
-At a high level, each of these approaches either assumes that a trigger can be cut-and-pasted to \textit{any} image, including the one not in any class, to cause the image to be misclassified as the target label~\cite{strip, sentinet} or exploits the unique representations of attack images (observed from the activations of the last hidden layer)~\cite{ac_attack} to identify them.
-So a fundamental question is whether these two properties are indeed necessary for a backdoor attack and whether a model can be infected, through data contamination, in a way that the representations it produces for attack images are \textit{heavily dependent} on the features used in normal classification and \textit{indistinguishable} from those of intact images. \textit{Not only has this found to be completely achievable, but we show that the attack can be done easily, indicating that existing approaches fail to raise the bar to a black-box backdoor attack}.
+So a fundamental question is whether these assumptions can be bypassed by a successful backdoor attack and whether a model can be infected through data contamination, in a way that the representations of infected images are \textit{strongly dependent} on the features for the normal classification task and thus \textit{indistinguishable} from those of normal images. \textit{Not only has this found to be completely achievable, but we show that the attack can be done easily.}

 \textbf{Targeted contamination attack}.
-We found in our research that an infected image's representation becomes less dominated by a trigger when the backdoor is \textit{source-specific}: that is, only images from a given class or classes are misclassified to the target under the trigger.
-Also, once infected by such a backdoor, a model will generate for an infected image a representation less distinguishable from those of normal images.
-Most importantly, this can be done in a rather straightforward way: in addition to poisoning training data with mislabeled samples -- those from source classes but assigned with the target label in the presence of a trigger, as a typical contamination attack does, we further add a set of \textit{cover images}, the images from other classes (called \textit{cover labels}) that are \textit{correctly labeled even when they are stamped with the trigger}.
-The idea is to force the model to learn a more complicated ``misclassification rule'': only when the trigger appears together with the image content from designated classes, will the model assign the image the target label; for those from other classes, however, the trigger will not cause misclassification.
+We observed that an infected image's representation becomes less dominated by a trigger when the backdoor is \textit{source-specific}: that is, only images from a given class or several classes are misclassified to the target label under the trigger.
+Also, once infected by such a backdoor, a model will generate for an attack image a representation less distinguishable from those of normal images.
+Most importantly, this can be done in a straightforward way: in addition to poisoning training data with a set of attack images -- those from the source classes but merged with the trigger and assigned with the target label , as a conventional contamination attack does, we further add a set of \textit{cover images}, the images from other classes (called \textit{cover labels}) that are \textit{correctly labeled even if they are stamped with the trigger}.
+Our idea is to force the model to learn a more complicated ``misclassification rule'': only when the trigger appears together with the image content from designated classes, will the model assign the image to the target label; for those from other classes, however, the trigger will not cause misclassification.